kyratrades/kyratrades.github.io/docs/videos/musicals.md

 ## The Scarlet Pimpernel

+Read more about the show's interesting history and the difference between each version (SP1, SP2...) [here](http://thepimpernel.com/html/history.shtml).

 ### Wants
 {: .no_toc }

 ANY copy that's better than the ones I have.
 Also any video of Rachel York as Marguerite I don't have yet, specifically: `February 6, 1999 (Highlights)`, `March 7, 1999`, `March 9, 1999`, `May 30, 1999 (Highlights)`.
-I'm willing to trade 2:1 for these.

-#### The Scarlet Pimpernel - Broadway - October, 1997
+#### The Scarlet Pimpernel - Broadway - October, 1997 (SP1)
 {: .no_toc .d-inline-block }

 FORMAT
 : VOB+smalls `2 DVDs` `4.97 GB`

+CAST
-CAST: Douglas Sills (Sir Percy Blakeney), Christine Andreas (Marguerite St. Just), Terrence Mann (Chauvelin)
+: Douglas Sills (Sir Percy Blakeney), Christine Andreas (Marguerite St. Just), Terrence Mann (Chauvelin)

-#### The Scarlet Pimpernel - Broadway - February, 1998
+#### The Scarlet Pimpernel - Broadway - February, 1998 (SP1)
 {: .no_toc .d-inline-block }

 FORMAT